Skip to main content

 Public %Line DirectionSignal StrengthInterpretation

-65%+ on FavoriteMoves toward underdogModerateSome sharp disagreement
+65%+ on FavoriteMoves toward underdogModerateSome respected disagreement

 80%+ on FavoriteMoves toward underdogVery strongSyndicate action on dog